Trump's redistricting fight could broaden and last a while with Texas and California as epicenters

 AUSTIN, Texas (AP) — The two most populous U.S. states — California and Texas — are grappling for political advantage ahead of the 2026 elections, setting up a national proxy war as Democrats and Republicans vie for control of Congress in the latter half of Donald Trump's second presidency.

-In Texas, Democrats on Tuesday again delayed their state’s House of Representatives from moving forward with a redrawn congressional map sought by Trump to shore up Republicans’ 2026 midterm prospects as his political standing falters.
-It was the second consecutive day that absent Democrats forced a quick adjournment by denying the GOP majority the required attendance to take votes.
+Texas Democrats on Tuesday again delayed their state’s House of Representatives from moving forward with a redrawn congressional map sought by Trump to shore up Republicans’ midterm prospects as his political standing falters.
+For a second day, Democrats forced a quick adjournment by denying the GOP majority the required attendance to take votes.

 In California, Democrats encouraged by Gov. Gavin Newsom are considering new political maps that could slash Republican-held House seats in the left-leaning state while bolstering Democratic incumbents in battleground districts.
-The move is intended to counter any GOP gains in Texas — though California Democrats could face even more complex legal and logistical hurdles than their temporarily stymied Republican counterparts in Texas.
+The move is intended to counter any GOP gains in Texas — though California Democrats could face even more complex legal and logistical hurdles.

-The two states' existing maps putting Democrats within just three seats of reclaiming a U.S. House majority in the midterms.
+Under existing maps, Democrats are within three seats of reclaiming the U.S. House majority.

-The fight, which could spill over to other statehouses, demonstrates Trump's aggressive view of presidential power and his hold on the Republican Party.
-It also tests the historical balance of powers between the federal and state governments, with Texas and California having long played leading roles in that dynamic.

-For years, the two behemoth states have set competing political and cultural curves, dueling over jobs, innovation, prestige and ideology against the backdrop of Republican domination in Texas and Democrats' control on the more liberal West Coast.
-The two states have produced presidents and vice presidents and influential House leaders.
-Now, the rivalry is at the center of the two major parties' scramble to frame their redistricting approaches as fair and impartial, while skewering the other as ruthlessly partisan.
+For years, the two behemoth states have set competing political and cultural curves, dueling over jobs, innovation, prestige and ideology.
+Now, the rivalry is at the center of the two major parties' scramble to win an edge in 2026.

 “We are entitled to five more seats" in Texas, Trump insisted Tuesday in a CNBC interview.
 He pointed to California’s existing maps, which are drawn by an independent commission unlike the Texas maps drawn by a partisan legislature: “They did it to us.”

-National Democratic Chairman Ken Martin answered that Trump and compliant Republicans are subverting democracy out of fear given the president's lagging approval ratings and voter angst over the massive GOP tax and policy bill he signed last month.
+National Democratic Chairman Ken Martin said Trump and compliant Republicans are subverting democracy out of fear given the president's lagging approval ratings and voter angst over the massive tax and policy bill he signed last month.

 Texas Democrats block GOP power play — for now

-House Speaker Rep. Dustin Burrows said Tuesday that Texas officers are continuing efforts to corral lawmakers.
-He offered no details of that process.
+House Speaker Rep. Dustin Burrows said Tuesday that Texas officers are continuing efforts to corral lawmakers but offered no details.

 Abbott, for his part, has derided absent Democrats as “un-Texan.”
 Democrats cast the governor and his ally, Texas Attorney General Ken Paxton, as Trump lackeys.